 First, the requested injunctive relief is unnecessary to maintain the status quo.
 "The chief function of a preliminary injunction is to preserve the status quo until the merits of the controversy can be fully and fairly adjudicated."
 SunTrust Bank v.
 Houghton Mifflin Co., 268 F.3d 1257, 1265 (11th Cir.
 2001).
 As explained previously, notwithstanding the July 1, 2023 effective date of the 2023 Law, Plaintiffs need not comply with any of the 2023 Law's changes to section 97.0575 until September 30, 2023.
 See § 97.0575(12), Fla.
 Stat.
 That's because the Department's July 1, 2023 notice to Plaintiffs will start running the ninety-day clock within which Plaintiffs' must comply with such changes.
 See id.
-In other words, Plaintiffs' request to preliminarily enjoin the enforcement of various provisions of section 97.0575-i.e., the Felon Volunteer Restriction, the Non-U.S. Citizen Volunteer Restriction, the Receipt Requirement, and the Voter Information Retention Restriction-is already being accomplished for a ninety-day period by automatic operation of Florida law.
+In other words, Plaintiffs' request to preliminarily enjoin the enforcement of a provision of section 97.0575-i.e., the Non-U.S. Citizen Volunteer Restriction-is already being accomplished for a ninety-day period by automatic operation of Florida law.
 No temporary injunction is necessary to maintain the status quo at this time.

-Second, and relatedly, many aspects of Plaintiffs' challenges to various provisions of the 2023 Law will almost certainly become moot within the ninety-day period.
-Among other things, Florida law provides the Department with broad authority to "adopt by rule uniform standards for the proper and equitable interpretation and implementation . . . of the Election Code" and "[p]rovide uniform standards for the proper and equitable implementation of the registration laws by administrative rule." § 97.012(1)-(2), Fla.
+Second, and relatedly, many aspects of Plaintiffs' challenges to the provision of the 2023 Law will almost certainly become moot within the ninety-day period.
+Among other things, Florida law provides the Department with broad authority to "adopt by rule uniform standards for the proper and equitable interpretation and implementation ... of the Election Code" and "[p]rovide uniform standards for the proper and equitable implementation of the registration laws by administrative rule." § 97.012(1)-(2), Fla.
 Stat.; see § 120.54, Fla.
 Stat.
-Consistent with those and other grants of authority, the Department of State has initiated rulemaking to implement the 2023 Law's changes to section 97.0575 3PVROs and section 101.62, requests for vote-bymail ballots.
+Consistent with those and other grants of authority, the Department of State has initiated rulemaking to implement the 2023 Law's changes to section 97.0575 3PVROs.
 See also § 97.012(9), Fla.
 Stat.; § 101.62(1)(a), Fla.
 Stat.; § 101.62(6), Fla.
 Stat.; § 101.662, Fla.
 Stat.
 The rules will have a real-world winnowing effect on Plaintiffs' claims and will necessarily narrow the scope of injunctive relief being sought by them.
 And once final, there is no reasonable expectation that the Department will repeal them.
 See A.R. v.
-Sec'y Fla.
+See'y Fla.
 Ag. for Health Care Admin., 769 F. App'x 718, 724-28 (11th Cir.
 2019) (discussing the standards for mootness and determining that the district court properly dismissed certain counts within the plaintiffs' complaint as "moot" after the Florida Agency for Healthcare Administration promulgated a new rule).

 Under the circumstances, it makes little sense to decide Plaintiffs' preliminary-injunction motion on a truncated timeline during a ninety-day period.
 Again, Plaintiffs are not yet affected by the changes to the 2023 Law they seek to enjoin.
 The rulemaking will clarify state law, through a state process.
-Those clarifications will resolve many of the claims now before this Court such as how to comply with the Felon Volunteer Restriction and the Non-U.S. Citizen Volunteer Restriction.
-Interpretive concerns such as the meaning of phrases like "collecting or handling" and "voter's personal information" will also be addressed.
+Those clarifications will resolve many of the claims now before this Court such as how to comply with the Non-U.S. Citizen

+Volunteer Restriction.
+Interpretive concerns of the phrase "collecting or handling" will also be addressed.
 So the State asks this Court to stay its hand.